 Another gap is found between the straight and LGBTQ+ worlds.
 “Most straight people define a sexual partner purely by penetrative sex, while the LGBTQ+ community is much looser with their definition because penetration isn’t always the ultimate goal of sex,” Dr. Goldstein continued.
 “In reality, a person’s number of partners is irrelevant.
 As long as they are engaging safely with informed consent, there shouldn’t be shame associated with it.”

 We surveyed 3,151 Americans and asked them to tell us: 1) the actual number of sexual partners they’ve had and 2) the number they tell people when questioned.
+We hope to capture an accurate average number of sexual partners through this method.
 We also surveyed perceptions of high and low numbers of sexual partners, experienced pressure to lie, the appropriate time to discuss sexual history and more.
 Read on to see where people are keeping count or keeping quiet!

 Note: Eight states did not receive a statistically significant number of respondents and were therefore excluded from the state-by-state survey insights.
 These states were Alaska, Delaware, Hawaii, Montana, North Dakota, Rhode Island, South Dakota, and Wyoming.